Providing a decent home aquarium for the pet fish in the world is key to their well-being and overall health.

 You also need to plug and unplug it every time, because there’s no on-off switch.

 Another thing to consider as an upgrade for this setup is an aquarium heater, in case you live in a place with a chilly winter.

-The lid does not require modifications on your part when adding the heater as there’s enough space for the cord, which I think is great and rather rare with aquarium kits.
+Anyway, the lid does not require modifications on your part when adding the heater as there’s enough space for the cord, which I think is great and rather rare with aquarium kits.

-Buy this tank if you enjoy clean unconventional design and do not really care about a great variety of plants to grow.
+Buy this aquarium kit if you enjoy clean unconventional design and do not really care about growing more difficult aquatic plants.

 It’s a well-justified choice for a tighter budget.Advantages: